-Confusions are points on a disorientation line at which the 'fringe' changes side.
-They have a spin framing, recorded with a (possibly twisted) ribbon connecting the confusion to a 'reference framing'.
+Confusions are points on a disorientation seam at which the fringe changes side.
+They have a spin framing, recorded with a (possibly twisted) ribbon attached to the confusion.

 Thus the simplest appearance of a confusion is

 This is a map between two disoriented strands, which changes the preferred direction of the disorientation mark.